dbos-inc/dbos-demo-apps/typescript/bank/README.md

     /*workflowUUID=*/ ctxt.workflowUUID + '-deposit');
 ```

 Note that we pass in `"ctxt.workflowUUID + '-deposit'"` as the idempotency key for the remote workflow.
-The communicator function sets an HTTP header "dbos-workflowuuid" with this UUID, so DBOS can guarantee that the remote workflow runs exactly once even if the communicator is retried.
+The step sets an HTTP header "dbos-workflowuuid" with this UUID, so DBOS can guarantee that the remote workflow runs exactly once even if the step is retried.

-Finally, if the communicator returns `false` or fails, it means the remote deposit failed and we must undo the previous withdrawal transaction.
+Finally, if the step returns `false` or fails, it means the remote deposit failed and we must undo the previous withdrawal transaction.
 This undo transaction increments the user balance and removes the entry from the bank transaction history (we added it in the first step).
 Note that this "undo" transaction is a compensating action, doing the reverse of the withdrawal.
 Setting the balance back to the previous balance could be wrong,
 if any intervening transactions occurred that changed the balance.
 ```ts